TykTechnologies/tyk-pro-docker-demo/README.md

 This demo will run Tyk On-premise on your machine, which contains 5 containers: Tyk Gateway, Tyk Dashboard, Tyk Pump, Redis and Mongodb.
 This repo great for proof of concept and demo purpose, but if you want test performance, you need to move each component to separate machine, following our documentation https://tyk.io/docs/.

-# Tyk Pro Demo using Docker Swarm

-Please refer to [docker-swarm.md](docker-swarm.md) for detailed instructions on running this simple deployment on the Docker Swarm with Tyk cluster.
-Note that in order to have more than one functional gateway node a corresponding license is required.

 # Tyk Pro Demo using Docker

 This compose file is designed to provide a quick, simple demo of the Tyk stack, this includes the gateway, the dashboard and the portal.